HRR Anchor and the TRIPS treadmill test

 What you are trying to estimate

-The treadmill-style test is meant to help you estimate a believable baseline walking state.
+The treadmill-style test is meant to help you estimate a stable baseline walking state.

-• the flat-ground walking pace that feels like your normal economical baseline
+• the flat-ground walking pace that matches your normal economical baseline

 • the heart rate that matches that baseline pace